-In Munich Games it's 2022 and, as a mark of peace and respect for the victims of the 1972 terrorist attack, a friendly football match between an Israeli and a German team is planned.
+In Munich Games it's 2022 and, as a mark of peace and respect for the victims of the 1972 terrorist attack, a friendly football match between an Israeli and a German team is planned at the Munich Olympic stadium.
 Police and secret services on all sides are on high alert to ensure the security of the event.

 Munich Games cast

 In Munich Games Seyneb Saleh plays German police agent Maria Köhler who partners up with Mossad's Berlin agent Oren Simon, played by Yousef 'Joe' Sweid.
 Seyneb has previously starred in Mute and Dogs of Berlin whole Yousef is best known for Baghdad Central which was shown on Channel 4 in the UK.

 Other international stars of Munich Games include Sebastian Rudolph as Michael Hahn, Doval'e Glickman as Jackie Igelski, Robert Maaser as Borsig, Goran Kostic as Bogdan, Seumas F.Sargent as Sam, Juliane Kohler as Jutta Zangler, Anton Spieker, Evgenia Dodina as Ahuva Igelski and Mehdi Meskar as Karim Abdelsalam.